Nuer people: Ritual

 The Nuer receive facial markings (called gaar) as part of their initiation into adulthood.

 The pattern of Nuer scarification varies within specific subgroups.
 The most common initiation pattern among males consists of six parallel horizontal lines which are cut across the forehead with a razor, often with a dip in the lines above the nose.
 Dotted patterns are also common (especially among the Bul Nuer and among females).

 Some Nuer have begun practicing circumcision after being assimilated or partially assimilated in other ethnic groups.
 The Nuer are not historically known to circumcise, but sometimes circumcise people who have engaged in incest.

 Typical foods eaten by the Nuer tribe include beef, goat, cow's milk, mangos, and sorghum in one of three forms: "ko̱p" finely ground, handled until balled and boiled, "walwal" ground, lightly balled and boiled to a solid porridge, and injera / Yɔtyɔt, a large, pancake-like yeast-risen flatbread.

 In the early 1990s about 25,000 African refugees were resettled in the United States throughout different locations such as South Dakota, Tennessee and Minnesota.
 In particular, 4,288 refugees from Sudan were resettled among 36 different states between 1990 and 1997 with the highest number in Texas at 17 percent of the refugee population from Sudan.

 The Nuer refugees in the United States and those in Africa continue to observe their social obligations to one another.
 They use different means ranging from letters to new technologically advanced communication methods in order to stay connected to their families in Africa.
 Nuer in the United States provide assistance for family members' paperwork to help their migration process to the United States.
 Furthermore, Nuer in the United States observe family obligations by sending money for those still in Africa.

 Nuer military and political leaders

-Some important Nuer politicians were, Both DiuBöth Diew who was the first Nuer, and South Sudan Politician from 1947 followed by Gai Tut.
+Some important Nuer politicians were, Böth Diew who was the first Nuer, and South Sudan Politician from 1947 followed by Gai Tut.
 In the Military is Bol Nyawan who fought against the Khartoum government in Bentiu; he was killed in 1985 by the current president of Sudan.
 Commander Ruai and Liah Diu Deng were responsible for the attack that forced Chevron to suspend activities in the oil field around 1982.